 resources

-resources and monitoring tools CRMmanagement including this Policy, the Credit Aggregation System and counterparty credit files.
-Other internal or external analytical tools are also available to assist with counterparty credit assessment.Risk Management y: This Policyon RAC’s Web site or upon request to the V.P. of Credit Risk Management.
+A number of resources and monitoring tools are available to assist CRM in the credit management process including this Policy, the Credit Aggregation System and counterparty credit files.
+Other internal or external analytical tools are also available to assist with counterparty credit assessment.

+Credit Risk Management Policy: This Policy is available on RAC’s Web site or in hardcopy format upon request to the V.P. of Credit Risk Management.

-: CRM end of day globally and displays active transactions s.
-The Credit Aggregation System also CRM , and any other relevant counterparty information. a number of s required collateral and a
+Credit Aggregation System (“CAS”): The CAS provides CRM with the capability to record limits and monitor end of day credit exposure.
+CAS aggregates counterparty exposure globally and displays active transactions from business unit source and back office accounting systems.
+The Credit Aggregation System also allows CRM to maintain credit enhancements, contractual agreements, netting rights and any other relevant counterparty information.
+CAS provides a number of reports for information such as top exposures, exposure by Enron entity and product, required collateral and a credit watch list.
+Exception reports are also available where necessary.

 Counterparty Credit Files: Credit files are created and maintained as necessary for each counterparty with a trading relationship governed by this Policy.
 Credit files provide the primary support for credit approval and credit risk decisions.
 To this end, files should support the assessment of counterparts’ creditworthiness and contain sufficient information to explain the current status of counterparts’ credit relationship.